Sachi2511/sachi-qa-portfolio/README.md

 4. Check the **RTM** to see full traceability across requirements, test cases, and defects.
 5. Explore the **automation** folder to view my Selenium + Java + TestNG framework, including POM structure, reusable components, sample tests, and ExtentReports.
 6. Visit the **api-testing** folder to see API test cases, defect reporting, and my approach to validating API behaviour using positive, negative, and boundary scenarios.
+7. Finally, open the sql-testing folder to view SQL queries used for:
+- Backend data validation
+- Verifying API responses against database records
+- Preparing and cleaning test data
+- Investigating defects and data inconsistencies
+This demonstrates a complete hybrid QA skillset across UI, API, and database layers.

 ---